splunk/observability-workshop/workshop/oteldemo/README.md

 ## Splunk OpenTelemety Collector Configuration

 The following configuration can be applied to a standard O11y workshop instance (EC2 or multipass).
-Remember to change `${REALM}` to the actual realm your Org is running in.
+Remember to change `<REALM>` to the actual realm your Org is running in.

 ### otel-demo-collector.yaml